 - Wright AA, Naze GS, Emerson Kavchak A, Paul D, Kenison B, Hegedus EJ.
 Radiological variables associated with progression of femoroacetabular impingement of the hip: a systematic review.
 J Sci Med Sport.
 2015;18:122-127.

 - Wright AA, Wassinger C, Frank M, Michener LA, Hegedus EJ.
 Diagnostic accuracy of scapular physical examination tests for shoulder disorders: a systematic review.
 Br J Sports Med 2013;47:886-892

 - Wright AA, Cook CE, Baxter GD, Dockerty JD, and Abbott JH.
-A comparison of three methodological approaches to defining major clinically important improvement of four performance measures in patient with hip osteoarthritis.
-JOSPT 2011;41(5):319-327.
+A comparison of three methodological approaches to defining major clinically important improvement of four performance measures in patients with hip osteoarthritis.
+J Orthop Sports Phys Ther 2011;41(5):319-327.

 - Wright AA, Cook CE, Baxter GD, Flynn TW, and Abbott JH.
 Predictors for response to therapeutic physical therapy intervention in patients with primary hip osteoarthritis.
 Phys Ther 2011;91(4):510-524